LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 ### Experiment Procedure

-There are two possible way to make images fuzzy:
+There is two possible way to make images fuzzy:

 - Use [OcTree](https://en.wikipedia.org/wiki/Octree) technique.
 - Cut color scales into pieces.